mailach/feed-me-mensa-ul/README.md

 ## Add secrets to env file

-For security reasons secrets are secret *-*.
+For security reasons keep secrets secret.
 For testing and developing add your own bot credentials.
 And put in root folder in .env file.

 ```
 BOT_TOKEN=
 CHANNEL_ID=
-MAINTAINER_TOKEN=
 MAINTAINER_CHATID=
 MACHINE_NAME=
 ```